SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 - z<sub>cond</sub> is the conditioned output (based on the prompt)
 - w is the guidance scale (weight)

-The guidance scale w controls how much the model pays attention to the conditioning signal (prompt):
+The guidance scale w controls the prompt's influence:
-- When w = 0, the output is purely unconditioned (ignores the prompt)
+- w = 0: Purely unconditioned output (ignores the prompt)
-- When w = 1, it's a balanced mix of conditioned and unconditioned outputs
+- w = 1: Balanced mix of conditioned and unconditioned outputs
-- When w > 1, it emphasizes the conditioned output, potentially leading to stronger adherence to the prompt but possibly less diverse or realistic results
+- w > 1: Emphasizes the conditioned output, potentially leading to stronger prompt adherence but possibly less diverse results

-Adjusting this guidance scale allows fine-tuning of the generation process, balancing between prompt adherence and image quality or diversity.
+Adjusting the guidance scale allows fine-tuning of the generation process, balancing between prompt adherence and image quality or diversity.

+It's important to note that while the unconditioned prompt can guide the model to avoid certain elements, it's not a direct "negative prompt" system.
+The unconditioned generation provides a baseline, and the difference between conditioned and unconditioned outputs is what steers the generation towards or away from specific features.
+This approach allows for nuanced control over the generated content without explicitly defining what not to include.
 <br><br>

 ## CLIP Encoder